$0.00 0

 Sitting volleyball is played on a smaller court, and the volleyball net sits lower to the ground than the standard volleyball net.
 The international net height for sitting volleyball teams are 3 feet 9.28 inches or 1.15 meters for men’s teams and 3 feet 5.34 inches or 1.05 meters for women’s teams.

-Sitting Volleyball Net Height
+Sitting Volleyball Volleyball Players

 Youth Volleyball Net Heights